cgeneske/CyberArkEPMLCDLifecycle/README.md

 - `$EndpointHostnameExclusionsRegex`
     - Regular expression for determining which EPM endpoints (Computer Name) or PAM accounts (Address) should be excluded from lifecycle management activities.
 Supports a list of regex strings to help simplify more complex needs at scale.
 If left as an empty string (default), there will be no exclusions made by hostname.
 - `$OnboardingPlatformIdWin`
-    - Platform ID for the platform to use when on-boarding Windows LCD accounts.
+    - Platform ID for the platform to use when onboarding Windows LCD accounts.
 - `$OnboardingPlatformIdMac`
-    - Platform ID for the platform to use when on-boarding MacOS LCD accounts.
+    - Platform ID for the platform to use when onboarding MacOS LCD accounts.
 - `$OnboardingPlatformIdLinux`
-    - Platform ID for the platform to use when on-boarding Linux LCD accounts.
+    - Platform ID for the platform to use when onboarding Linux LCD accounts.
 - `$OnboardingSafesWin`
-    - A list of one or more Safes that Windows LCD accounts will be on-boarded into.
+    - A list of one or more Safes that Windows LCD accounts will be onboarded into.
 - `$OnboardingSafesMac`
-    - A list of one or more Safes that MacOS LCD accounts will be on-boarded into.
+    - A list of one or more Safes that MacOS LCD accounts will be onboarded into.
 - `$OnboardingSafesLinux`
-    - A list of one or more Safes that Linux LCD accounts will be on-boarded into.
+    - A list of one or more Safes that Linux LCD accounts will be onboarded into.
 - `$LCDPlatformSearchRegex`
-    - Regular expression for determining which accounts, as assigned to the regex matched LCD-derived platforms, should be considered "in scope" for making off-boarding determinations.
+    - Regular expression for determining which accounts, as assigned to the regex matched LCD-derived platforms, should be considered "in scope" for making offboarding determinations.
 Used in more advanced setups that require silo'd scopes, for running multiple script processes against different EPM sets (See section [Advanced Domain Name EPM Set Targeting and Process Scoping](#advanced-domain-name-epm-set-targeting-and-process-scoping)).
 In most situations the default value of ".*" will be sufficient.
 - `$SafeSearchList`
     - List of CyberArk Safes which will be searched for existing LCD accounts in PAM, when determining lifecycle candidates.
 May be left empty (i.e. "") to search all safes. <br/><br/>